Prince Louis’ Intimate Christening Photos Depicts Royal Family’s Charm

 — Kensington Palace (@KensingtonRoyal) July 15, 2018

 William and Kate are on their own with their three kids in the next picture.
-The Duchess of Cambridge isseen smiling broadly at her youngest, while her older son looked like he may have been getting a bit tired of the picture taking, Charlotte has somewhat of a mischievous look on her face.
+The Duchess of Cambridge is seen smiling broadly at her youngest, while her older son looked like he may have been getting a bit tired of the picture taking, Charlotte has somewhat of a mischievous look on her face.
 This photo captures the fun and enchantment that this family brings.
 The royal kids always seem to steal the show.

-The final one is a beautiful portrait of a mother and her baby.
+The final photo is a beautiful portrait of a mother and her baby.
 Kate Middleton is standing outside in the Clarence House garden with Prince Louis.
 She looks so happy and content looking down at him.
 He is wide awake in his intricate christening gown.
-It is an impressive depiction of the love that the Duchess has for her kids.
+It is an impressive depiction of the love that the duchess has for her kids.